 • Trauma

-• Intestinal parasites: There are several roundworms (Ascaridia galli, Capillaria spp, and Tetrameres spp) that can damage the GI tract and cause obstructions.
+• Intestinal parasites: Such as Ascaridia galli, Capillaria spp, and Tetrameres spp, which can damage or obstruct the intestines.

 Clinical Signs